MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 Welcome to the WinDbg Preview.
 This next gen debugger is being developed with the debugger communiyt in mind.
 Use the feedback button to provide feedback.

-For the latest news, refer to the team blog, located here.
+For the latest news, refer to the debugger tools team blog, located here.
 [https://blogs.msdn.microsoft.com/windbg/](https://blogs.msdn.microsoft.com/windbg/)

 This section describes how to perform basic debugging tasks using the WinDbg debugger.